Puffin Browser: History

-In November 2010 and December 2010 respectively, Puffin Browser released its paid version, Puffin Web Browser Pro, with an increased download limit, on Google Play and the Apple App Store.
+In November 2010 and December 2010, respectively, Puffin Browser released its paid version, Puffin Web Browser Pro, with an increased download limit, on Google Play and the Apple App Store.

-In 2013, CloudMosa introduced Puffin Academy, a free mobile browser with built-in Adobe Flash for K-12 students, teachers and parents.
+In 2013, CloudMosa introduced Puffin Academy, a free mobile browser with built-in Adobe Flash for K-12 students, teachers, and parents.
 However, the iOS version of Puffin Academy was discontinued on July 1, 2019.

 In 2015, Puffin for Facebook was released.

-In 2017, the Puffin Browser was the top utility application in the App Store across 58 countries, including France, the United Kingdom, Japan, Italy and South Korea.
+In 2017, the Puffin Browser was the top utility application in the App Store across 58 countries, including France, the United Kingdom, Japan, Italy, and South Korea.

-In May 2018, ad blocking features were added to the Pro version.
+In May 2018, ad–blocking features were added to the Pro version.

-In June 2018, CloudMosa announced the release of an independent lightweight browser app for iOS devices called Puffin Browser Lite, in response to Apple having rejected Puffin Web Browser updates.
+In June 2018, CloudMosa announced the release of an independent, lightweight browser app for iOS devices, Puffin Browser Lite, in response to Apple's rejection of updates to Puffin Web Browser.
 The lightweight browser app is based on iOS WebKit and does not support Adobe Flash Player.
-CloudMosa later announced that they would discontinue the original Puffin Web Browser apps on all iOS devices on July 1, 2019, because of the block on updates citing Apple's app review guideline 2.5.6.
+CloudMosa later announced that it would discontinue the original Puffin Web Browser apps on all iOS devices on July 1, 2019, because of the block on updates citing Apple's app review guideline 2.5.6.
 The shutdown was later pushed back to October 1, 2019, and the free version of the original browser app was finally discontinued on November 20, 2019.
-CloudMosa announced on Facebook that the paid version on iOS, Puffin Browser Pro would remain available but would no longer be updated.
+CloudMosa announced on Facebook that the paid iOS version, Puffin Browser Pro, would remain available but would no longer receive updates.

 Puffin TV Browser is an edition of Puffin Browser optimized for Android TV users.
 It has been ranked the best browser for Android TV by MakeUseOf.
 Thailand's largest GSM mobile phone operator, Advanced Info Service (AIS), ships a customized version of Puffin TV Browser in their set-top box—AIS Playbox.

 Until 2018, the Puffin Browser product family was available only on mobile devices.
-In June 2018, CloudMosa released a desktop version, Puffin Secure Browser, for Windows (beta in 2017); in May 2019, a macOS version followed.
+In June of that year, CloudMosa released a desktop version, Puffin Secure Browser, for Windows (beta in 2017); and in May 2019, a macOS version followed.

-By October 2018, it had reached over 50 million users on Android.
-As of November 2018, Puffin browser has reached 100 million accumulated users worldwide.
+By October 2018, Puffin Browser had reached over 50 million users on Android.
+As of November that year, Puffin Browser had reached 100 million accumulated users worldwide.

-In 2019, CloudMosa announced a new Puffin Browser product family member, Puffin Internet Terminal, a desktop virtualization app running on Raspbian for Internet surfing designed for Raspberry Pi.
+In 2019, CloudMosa announced a new member of its Puffin Browser product family, Puffin Internet Terminal, a desktop-virtualization app running on Raspbian for Internet surfing, designed for Raspberry Pi.
 Puffin Internet Terminal was selected as a CES 2019 Innovation Awards Honoree in the Computer Hardware and Components product category.
 Later in August 2021, Puffin Internet Terminal was rebranded as Puffin Cloud Learning and released as a demo version that did not require a subscription to support students learning at home during the COVID-19 shelter-in-place.

 In May 2019, CloudMosa introduced the Puffin OS, drawing skepticism from the independent review website GSM Arena.

 In 2020, the Puffin Android TV browser became a subscription service.